A1THARV/truthlens_mumbai_hacks/README.md

-# TruthLens – Multi-Agent Misinformation Analysis (Mumbai Hacks 2025)
+# TruthLens – Multi-Agent Misinformation Analysis

 TruthLens is a multi-agent system that analyzes contested or complex claims by: